georgepitystudio/nitrafe-app/README.md

 </p>

 > [!NOTE]
 > **Nitrafe One is currently in public beta** every feature is fully unlocked and free while we polish the final release.
-Feedback is welcome via the in-app **Send Feedback** button.
+Feedback is welcome via Instagram (@georgepityc).
+The in-app feedback button is currently not functional..

 ---